Liberty the Mother Not the Daughter of Order

 CALL TO SUBMIT ARTICLES

-Later this year (2006) the Molinari Institute will begin publishing a magazine (either quarterly or bimonthly – stay tuned) titled The Industrial Radical, and devoted to radical libertarian political and social analysis in the tradition of Benjamin Tucker’s 1881-1908 Liberty, Emma Goldman’s 1906-1917 Mother Earth, and Murray Rothbard’s 1965-1968 Left & Right.
+Since October 2012, the Molinari Institute has been publishing a magazine (quarterly for now; possibly later bimonthly) titled The Industrial Radical, and devoted to radical libertarian political and social analysis in the tradition of Benjamin Tucker’s 1881-1908 Liberty, Emma Goldman’s 1906-1917 Mother Earth, and Murray Rothbard’s 1965-1968 Left & Right.

 The title “Industrial Radical” honors the libertarian and individualist anarchist thinkers and activists of the 19th century, who were “industrial” in the sense of championing what they called the industrial mode of social organization, based on voluntary cooperation and mutual benefit, over the militant mode, based on hierarchy, regimentation, and violence; and who were “radical” in the sense of recognizing that social problems are embedded in sustaining networks of institutions and practices, and so can be addressed only via thoroughgoing social change.
 Their approach informs our vision.

 We hereby solicit submissions (of any length, from a bloggish paragraph to a sprawling multipart essay).
-Note: since we plan to build up two or three issues’ worth of articles before beginning publication, the initial round of submissions should probably avoid being so topical as to risk being dated by the time the first issues come out.
 Articles published will also be made available online.
 Previously published submissions are welcome so long as they may be reprinted consistently with our copyright policy.
+(Artwork also welcome!
+Likewise letters!)

 [Arguments for or against; the problem of providing financial rewards/incentives for authors/inventors in the absence of IP; etc.]